link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 The actual data resides in the **Tuples** section as **sequentially packed records**.

 We call them *tuples* rather than *records* because tuples are **immutable**.
-To update a tuple, the database creates a **new version**, essentially an overriding tuple.
+To update a tuple, the database creates a new version, essentially an overriding tuple.

 For example, the third tuple is an updated version of the first one.